tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST send a fatal "missing_extension" alert.
 If it does not validate, the server MUST send a fatal "decrypt_error" alert.

-In order to accept PSK key establishment, the server sends an empty "pre_shared_key" extension.
+In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the selected identity.

 Clients MUST verify that the server's selected_identity is within the range supplied by the client and that the "key_share" and